-3. All conflict of interest situations will be governed by the following rules:
+3. Situations of conflict of interest shall be governed by the following rules:

-a) notification: directors must inform the Board of Directors, through its chairman or secretary, of any situation affecting them that entails a conflict of interest;
+a) communication: a director shall notify the Board of Directors, through the chairman or the secretary, of any situation of conflict of interest in which he finds himself;

-b) abstention: directors must refrain from attending and participating in any deliberation or votes on those matters in which a conflict of interest may exist and, as a consequence, their presence will not be taken into account in such cases for the calculation of the quorum.
-In the case of proprietary directors, these must refrain from participating in any voting on matters which might imply a conflict of interest between the shareholders who have proposed their appointment and the Company;
+b) abstention: directors must abstain from attending and intervening in the deliberation and voting phases of those matters in which they are involved in a conflict of interest and, consequently, they shall not be taken into account in such cases for the purposes of calculating the quorum.
+In the case of proprietary directors, they must abstain from voting on matters that may involve a conflict of interest between the shareholders proposing their appointment and the company;

-c) transparency: the Company's Annual Corporate Governance Report will give details of any conflict of interest situation involving directors that is known to the Company as a result of notification by the person concerned or by any other means.
+c) transparency: in the Annual Corporate Governance Report, the Company shall report any conflict of interest in which the directors are involved, whether notified by the affected party or by any other means.

-4. The provisions contained in this present Article may be developed further through the corresponding rules issued by the Company's Board of Directors, including an Internal Code of Conduct.
+4. The provisions of this article may be further developed through the corresponding rules that may be issued by the Board of Directors, including the Internal Regulations of Conduct.

 - D.7.
-Indicate whether the company is controlled by another entity within the meaning of Article 42 of the Commercial Code, listed or unlisted, and has, directly or through its subsidiaries, business dealings with that entity or any of its subsidiaries (other than those of the listed company) or engages in activities related to those of any of them.

-- [] Yes
+Indicate whether the company is controlled by another entity within the meaning of Article 42 of the Commercial Code, listed or unlisted, and has, directly or through its subsidiaries, business dealings with that entity or any of its subsidiaries (other than those of the listed company) or engages in activities related to those of any of them. - [] Yes

-- [√] No
+[√] No